List of Devious Maids characters: Carmen Luna

 Carmen Luna (Roselyn Sanchez) longs to be a famous singer, which is why she takes the job of being a maid for popstar Alejandro Rubio.
 While trying to get close to him in hopes he'll make her a star, she also has to battle the Russian housekeeper, Odessa.
-Meanwhile, Sam Alexander, the butler, is also crushing hard on Carmen, despite her not necessarily reciprocating his feelings... or so she thought.
+Meanwhile, Sam Alexander, the butler, is also crushing very very hard on Carmen, despite her not necessarily reciprocating his feelings... or so she thought.
 While they go through obstacles, Carmen comes to realize that she wants to be with Sam and they decide to move in together.
 However, word gets out that Alejandro is gay, and so his agents decide that he needs to marry a woman to convince the press otherwise; they make a deal with Carmen that if she marries Alejandro they'll make her a star, but that means breaking off her relationship with Sam.
 She chooses stardom.

 In the second season, Carmen lives a life of luxury as Alejandro's glamorous fiancée, but this is cut short when he is shot dead by a band of robbers stealing from the rich in Beverly Hills.
 Carmen and Odessa mourn his loss, and from there Carmen is forced to find work elsewhere, that being in the home of Rosie's former boss, Spence Westmore.
 She becomes his new live-in maid, just as his nephew Ty McKay comes for an extensive stay.
 As it turns out, he's one of the robbers from the gang that killed Alejandro, not that Carmen knows that, and Ty starts to develop an unhealthy obsession for the maid.
 Once it becomes quite clear how mentally unstable he is, Spence is forced to make him leave as Carmen refuses to be anywhere near him.
 Spence ends up firing Carmen though, when he and Rosie are about to get married, and at a bar she meets Sebastien, who she sleeps with after he promises to introduce her to the Head of Talent for Discerna Records... then he finds out that it's really his wife.
 Carmen attends Rosie's wedding, but notices Ty just as he is about to drive and shoot it up.